 In part 2 of this post I’ll describe how I tried to fix these issues and eventually ended up with a beautiful sign that’s now adorning our office kitchen.

 There’s also an RGB variant, but it is twice as wide and thus less flexible.
 And of course more expensive. ↩

 These dimensions played a key role when I decided to make the sign 50cm high: Any larger and the “W” letter would no longer have fitted in the mill. ↩

-“Sacrifical plate” is indeed the official term for the plate below the material being cut.
-Cuts through the real material extend a millimeter or so into this plate to make sure that the real material has been cut through completely. ↩
+“Sacrificial plate” is indeed the official term for the plate below the material being cut.
+Cuts through the real material extend a millimetre or so into this plate to make sure that the real material has been cut through completely. ↩

 Of course this method is applicable only if the piece you’re after is the donut-shaped part between the two diameters (like in my case of cutting out letters).
 If you want to make a stencil, you need to use tabs instead. ↩